farhan020-hub/MindGarden-Webapp/README.md

 ## Live server
  - You can view the web live on [Frontend](https://mindgarden-one.vercel.app/)
  - You can view the backend routes on [Backend](https://mindgarden.onrender.com/)

+## Disclaimer!

+- `Please note that the links to the web application and backend routes provided above may not be accessible.
+This could be due to the expiration of the free trial hosting services.
+If the links are unavailable, consider deploying the application locally following the instructions provided.`

 ## Pre-requisites